Working Effectively with Unit Tests by Jay Fields

 These are End-to-End tests.
 They are complex and fragile.

 He recommends that these tests will survive only if this is the author who maintains them and not the whole team.
-And if the author leaves, the time will be best invested recreating those tests than to try to fix them.
+And if the author leaves, the time will be better invested in recreating those tests than to try to fix them.
 I couldn’t agree more.

-His Mike Cohn Test pyramid is divided into: 1 to 12 Broad Stack Tests, 20% of “sociable” tests (tests that interacts with others) and 80% unit tests.
+His Mike Cohn Test pyramid is divided into: 1 to 12 Broad Stack Tests, 20% of “sociable” tests (tests that interact with others) and 80% of unit tests.

 Paper edition